jardsonbaia/jardsonbaia/README.md

 **jardsonbaia/jardsonbaia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-🌏 Redes
+🌏 Redes \n
-💻 Python, Shell Script & JavaScript
+💻 Python, Shell Script & JavaScript \n
 🚩 HTML & CSS
 📚 and more!